-One of the greatest challenges facing Forex Brokers in 2016 is navigating the regulatory landscape.
+One of the most significant challenges facing Forex Brokers in 2016 is navigating the regulatory landscape.
 Recently we have seen more regulatory authorities name specific brokers that have been targeting their citizens.
-Depending on the regulation that the Forex Broker has this does not usually “passport” into other jurisdictions and keeping track of where to market for clients can be frustrating, to say the least.
+Depending on the regulation that the Forex Broker has this does not usually “passport” into other jurisdictions and keeping track of where to market for clients can be frustrating.

 One of the most apparent things that regulators are looking for is if the Forex Broker’s website is offered in their language and if they offer native language support as well.
 If the Brokers site is in French, it is pretty obvious on who they are marketing too.
 Advertising on local websites and portals is another clear indication that the broker has targeted citizens of that particular country.

 Some Forex Brokers have gotten very creative in targeting specific markets.
 It has been clear for the past two years that Japanese regulators are highly protective of their citizens and have aggressively gone after Forex Brokers that target the Japanese market.
 An ASIC regulated Forex Broker that had a sizeable Japanese client base were forced by Japanese regulators through ASIC to offload all of their Japanese clients.
 Less than one year later that same Forex Broker set up a wholly owned New Zealand broker that was taking direct transfers from the same Japanese clients and had defined itself and its relationship to the ASIC broker.
 It did not take long for Japanese regulators to discover this and NZ regulators were quickly informed.